rehierl/node-tree-outliner/1-1-0-relations/0-0-relations.md

 <!-- ======================================================================= -->
 ## binary relations

-(correspondence, dyadic relation, 2-place relation)

-* short - "bin-rel"
 * binary relation := `R = (A,B,G)`
+* aka. correspondence, dyadic relation, 2-place relation
 * a binary relation is an element of the powerset `P(A×B)`

 homogenous, heterogenous